Ishan7015/project-manager-app/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ip.contactto@gmail.com
+If you have any feedback, please reach out to me at ip.contactto@gmail.com